-- 11. The report found that the lack of support for workers with caring responsibilities has a disproportionate impact on women as they shoulder a higher burden of care, without the appropriate workplace supports.
+11. The report found that the lack of support for workers with caring responsibilities has a disproportionate impact on women as they shoulder a higher burden of care, without the appropriate workplace supports.
 This is a barrier to women's workforce participation, as women are unable to access suitable and sufficient working times and career opportunities.
 This is having a negative impact on gender equality.
-International evidence shows that schemes that encourage shared care for children early in life leads to more equal sharing of care and household duties in the longer term, supporting increased participation of women in the workforce. - 12.
-The SDA supports improvements to paid parental leave that support families to better manage and more equally share in the care of children.
+International evidence shows that schemes that encourage shared care for children early in life leads to more equal sharing of care and household duties in the longer term, supporting increased participation of women in the workforce.